 Santoku is a knife which has its origins in Japan but is becoming more and more popular in the western kitchens and many knife sets already include them.

-Santoku knife is specially developed for the preparation of typical dishes of Japanese cuisine – fish, sushi and vegetables.
-The blade is wider than usual to provide greater manipulation space for chef’s fingers.
+Santoku knife is specially developed for the preparation of typical dishes of Japanese cuisine – fish, sushi, and vegetables.
+The blade is wider than usual to provide greater manipulation space for the chef’s fingers.
 Thanks to the thin and sharp blade, the knife can cut exceptionally thin slices.
 The blades come in two variations – with a smooth edge or a Granton edge.
 Granton edge is a term used for an edge with indentations on both sides of the blade, which are meant to help with keeping the sticky food and thin slices off the blade.

 What Is a Santoku Knife Used For?